How to use Chinese Medicine in your yoga practice

 One of the clearest ways Chinese Medicine and yoga are similar is that they both recognize the existence of an energetic life force.
 Whether you call it prana or Qi, both systems point to the existence of an energy that pervades everything, including bodily tissues.

-In Chinese medicine, the meridians carry this life force through channels or meridians.
-Meridians can’t be seen by the naked eye but they’re thought to transmit information.
-They connect the organs and vital substances like blood and body fluids.
+In Chinese medicine, this life force flows through channels called meridians.
+The naked eye can’t see meridians, but they’re thought to transmit information.
+They connect organs and vital substances, such as blood and body fluids.
 Meridians run through skin, muscles, vessels, organs and even bone.
 They vary in size and importance.

 Acupressure Points

 The same movements that affect the meridians also affect acupressure points.
-Through stretching, and putting pressure on muscles, and nerve pathways one can access acupressure points during yoga.
-Another way to use the acupressure points is to simply press them before, during, or after yoga practice.
+By stretching and applying pressure to muscles and nerve pathways, one can access acupressure points during yoga.
+Another way to use the acupressure points is to press them before, during, or after yoga practice.

 Learn more about a few acupressure points to use here.